“CBU Athletics Shatter Attendance Records,” is the title of

 Your fans have adopted your mobile rewards platform.
 Now comes the biggest challenge: keeping your users engaged on the application.
 One of the most important things you can do is leverage and revamp your platform to best engage and communicate with your fans.
 After many years of experience, we have a few ways you can keep your engagement platform fresh so your fans stay engaged and involved.

 There are many reasons for your investment in a mobile rewards and fan engagement platform.
 Not only does it help increase student and fan engagement, but the platform allows for an increase in revenue for your organization.
-It is important to learn how you can best utilize your resource and gain a better return on investment.
-Although each platform is provided to students and fans for free, there is still a source of revenue from your platform.
-Here are just a few ways to generate revenue through your platform.
+It is important to learn how you can best utilize your resource and gain a better ROI.
+Use your platform to leverage revenue generation.
+Here are 4 ways how.
 Continue reading “How To Generate Revenue On Your Mobile Rewards Platform”

 Continue reading “How To Get Fans To Adopt Your Mobile Rewards & Fan Engagement Platform”